14 Best Beaches Near and Outside Melbourne for Surfing and Swimming

-RELATED: These are the best fish and chip shops in Melbourne.
+RELATED: These are the best fish and chip shops to head after.

-Melbourne’s first seaport, Williamstown is now a hipster seaside suburb, popular with locals as there are plenty of cafes and restaurants nearby for a bite to eat or a cheeky latte.
-The beach has a full range of amenities and is within walking distance of Williamstown Botanic Gardens and the nearby Life-Saving Club swimming pool.
-There are plenty of picnic spots in the local parks and reserves too.
-Check out Fearon Reserve and Hatt Reserve for luscious green grass and foliage just minutes from the beach.
+Melbourne’s first seaport, Williamstown is now a hipster seaside suburb that’s popular with locals and visitors alike, with plenty of cafes and restaurants nearby for a bite to eat, or a cheeky latte.
+The beach has a full range of amenities and is within walking distance from Williamstown Botanic Gardens and the nearby Life-Saving Club swimming pool.
+There are also plenty of picnic spots in the local parks and reserves too, and a pretty big parking lot for the hoards of crowds that descend on this little patch of sand come the weekend.
+Our insider tip?
+While you’re here, check out Fearon Reserve and Hatt Reserve for luscious green grass and foliage just minutes from the beach.

 Address: Esplanade, Williamstown, Victoria 3016